 * For a review of the next episode, “Heads Up” – click here

-When Daryl does make it away, running off into the woods, he takes an army duffle bag.
-Once far enough he has to fend off a zombie, then realizes the bag contains insulin.
-One of the women of the trio who took him captive seemed to have fainted right before Darly ran.
+When Daryl does make it away, he takes the trio’s army duffel bag.
+Once far enough he has to fend off a zombie, then realises the bag contains insulin.
+One of the women of the trio who took him captive seemed to have fainted right before Daryl ran.
 Will this affect his good conscience?
-Or has the new wasteland finally turned him away from having that conscience when danger is too near?
+Or has the new wasteland finally turned him off from having that conscience when danger’s too near?

 On down the road, Sasha and Abraham scrawl DIXON on a door in case Daryl is trailing behind.
 They head inside an office building.
 First, Abraham finds a military man’s uniform decorated with medals, a family photo.
 You can see a part of his former self, in the good sense, flicker behind his eyes.
 Afterwards he and Sasha have a bit of a confrontation.
 Both of them talk about being in control.
 Each has had a good deal of mental strain over the past while, though, they’re sort of returning to themselves.
-Surprisingly, it’s Sasha – who at once wanted to basically die – who has her head on the straightest.
+Surprisingly, it’s Sasha— who at once wanted to basically die— who has her head on the straightest.
 In some sense, she does get through to Abraham.
-Although he still puts up such a hard, rigid front.

-Abraham is still having his own trouble.
-He finds a box of cigars, as well as a soldier hanging from a rooftop and some knocked down fence.
+Abraham’s having his own trouble.
+He finds a box of cigars, plus a soldier hanging from a rooftop and knocked down fence.
 The soldier’s got an RPG strapped on his back.
-After a drawn out, tense scene, he ends up watching the zombified man rip apart and fall… but the RPG still hangs off the fence, anyways.
-Heading back inside with a newfound optimism, Abraham “makes some plays” in order to possibly get to know Sasha “a whole lot better“.
-Funny, sort of cute little scene between these two.
+After a drawn out, tense scene, Abraham ends up watching the zombified man rip apart and fall.
+The RPG still hangs off the fence, at least.
+Bit suicidal, though— no?
+Abraham goes back inside with new optimism to “make some plays” to possibly know Sasha “a whole lot better.”
+Funny, cute moment between them.

-Stay tuned with me for the next episode, “Heads Up”.
 Will we soon find out about Glenn?
-I’m loving the anticipation.
+Loving the anticipation.